Becoming a Will Writer and Setting up a Will Writing Business

 Marketing Your Services

 An effective marketing strategy is essential to attract clients.
-This includes building a professional website, utilising social media, and engaging in local advertising.
+This includes building a professional website (and maintaining it), utilising social media (to establish a presence), and engaging in local advertising.
 Networking with solicitors, financial advisors, and funeral directors can also lead to referrals.
 Remember, your approach should be empathetic and respectful, as you are dealing with sensitive and personal matters.
-Here at Legal Growth we offer a free hour of support for those looking to get into the profession and can advise on routes to market and how they’ll align with your strategic aims.
+Here at Legal Growth, we offer 30 minutes of free support for those looking to get into the profession and can advise on routes to market and how they’ll align with your strategic aims.

 Continued Professional Development